 - Guaranteed lower cost of treatment due to the absence of additional coefficients for foreign patients.

 - Doctor's appointment on the desired dates.

-- Monitoring of treatment at all its stages.
+- Treatment monitoring at all stages.

 - Monitoring of expenses and return of unspent funds.

 - Assistance in buying and forwarding medicines, if necessary.

 - Communication with the attending physician after returning home.

 You can find out more information about medical programs and prices by leaving your request on the official bookinghealth.com website.

 Choose treatment abroad and you will get the best results surely!

 The article was edited by medical experts, board certified doctors Dr. Nadezhda Ivanisova and Alexandra Solovey.
 For the treatment of the conditions referred to in the article, you must consult a doctor; the information in the article is not intended for self-medication!